vmagnin/forcolormap/README.md

 * The "zebra" colormap is black and white.
 * A few basic colormaps with no specific properties: "fire", "rainbow", "inv_rainbow".

 ForColormap also offers various methods and options to manage colormaps.

+It is distributed under the MIT license.

 ## Basic usage